 - 2.1 The attendance register will be taken at the start of the first session of each school day and once during the pm session.
-It will mark whether each pupil is: - Present - Attending an approved off-site educational activity - Absent - Unable to attend due to exceptional circumstances - 2.2 Any amendment to the attendance register will include: - The original entry - The amended entry - The reason for the amendment - The date on which the amendment was made - The name and position of the person making the amendment - 2.3 The school gates are open from: 8:50 am The school day starts at 9:00 am.
-All pupils should be in their classroom at this time. - 2.4 The first (morning) registration session starts at 9:00am.
-Pupils will receive a late mark if they are not in their designated classroom by 9.10am.
-The register closes at 9.10 am.
+It will mark whether each pupil is: - Present - Attending an approved off-site educational activity - Absent - Unable to attend due to exceptional circumstances - 2.2 Any amendment to the attendance register will include: - The original entry - The amended entry - The reason for the amendment - The date on which the amendment was made - The name and position of the person making the amendment - 2.3 The school gates are open from: 8:25pm.
+The school day starts at 8.30am.
+All pupils should be in their classroom at this time. - 2.4 The first (morning) registration session starts at 8.30am.
+Pupils will receive a late mark if they are not in their designated classroom by 8.41am.
+The register closes at 9:00am.
 Pupils will receive a mark of absence if they do not attend before this time.
-Attendance after the register closes will receive a mark to show that the pupil is on site, (U) but will count as an absent mark. - 2.5 Pupils arriving late should report to the main school office and sign in with the office staff. - 2.6 The second (afternoon) registration session start at 1:00 pm for KS1 1:15 pm for KS2 - 2.7 If a pupil needs to leave school during the day, they must sign out at the main reception with a parent once authorisation has been given from either of the office staff - 2.8 Pupils educated off-site are monitored daily for their attendance at the off-site/alternative provision.
+Attendance after the register closes will receive a mark to show that the pupil is on site, (U) but will count as an absent mark. - 2.5 Pupils arriving late should report to the main school office and sign in via the main school office. - 2.6 The second (afternoon) registration session start from 12:45pm. - 2.7 If a pupil needs to leave school during the day, they must sign out at the main reception with a parent once authorisation has been given from the school administrator. - 2.8 Pupils educated off-site are monitored daily for their attendance at the off-site/alternative provision.
 Staff work closely with the staff at the off-site provision, the pupil, and their parents to support the pupil to maintain good attendance.